A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 gone broken read walked

-Knowing the morph in the highlighted cell below would give you U: 1 and A: 1
+Knowing the morph in the highlighted cell below would give you L: 1 and I: 1

 ない